We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - less facial or body hair

 If you’ve been having unprotected sex regularly for the last year and haven’t gotten your partner pregnant, you may want to see your doctor.
+If you don’t already have a primary care provider, you can browse doctors in your area through the Healthline FindCare tool.
 In fact, you may want to head in for an appointment sooner if you have symptoms like trouble ejaculating, pain in the testicles, or previous surgeries.

 Diagnosis usually involves a physical exam, medical history, and semen analysis.